ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_4.md

     private String itemsLeftText(int itemsLeft) {
         return (itemsLeft == 1) ? "item left" : "items left";
     }

 #### Adding an ActionListener

 ##### Client: Firing Actions

-You can skip this section
+You can skip this section if you went through any of the client tutorials.

 For reference, the code for firing an Action in the JavaFX client looks like this:

     :::java